You play as an alien from one of many difference alien races, with the goal of colonizing planets and controlling the galaxy.

 The basic rules of the game are background noise.
 The alien powers, both individually and as they interact with each other, determine the dynamic of each game you play, and each dynamic is radically different.
 It's almost like a genre of games in and of itself.

 It's almost impossible to win on your own.
 When attacking or defending, you will get the chance to ask for allies on your turn, or assist others when they are engaged.
-Allies can help you win the attack or defence, but they will also gain benefits if successful.
+Allies can help you win the attack or defense, but they will also gain benefits if successful.
 It is a team-based game, although each player is out for themselves in the end.

 One of the neatest parts of the game are the negotiate cards - instead of laying down an attack card you can try to negotiate.
 If you both play negotiate cards, you have 1 minute to come to an agreement which can include creating new colonies, trading cards, or virtually anything.
 If the player don't come to agreeable terms within a minute, they both suffer a hefty penalty (4 of their ships are sent to the warp).